 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 I am a registered dietitian who has spent years helping clients understand the importance of quality protein intake.
-Myself and the team at Garage Gym Reviews—comprised of certified sports nutrition coaches, competitive weightlifters, and certified personal trainers—personally tested more than a dozen products to find the best pea protein powder supplements on the market by evaluating protein content, the quality of additional ingredients, taste, solubility, and more.
+The team at Garage Gym Reviews—comprised of certified sports nutrition coaches, competitive weightlifters, and certified personal trainers—and I have personally tested more than a dozen products to find the best pea protein powder supplements on the market by evaluating protein content, the quality of additional ingredients, taste, solubility, and more.

 RELATED: The Best Protein Powder